 - Server name-Double-Take includes Unicode file system support, but your server name must still be in ASCII format.
 If you have the need to use a server's fully-qualified domain name, your server cannot start with a numeric character because that will be interpreted as an IP address.
-Additionally, all Double-Take servers and appliances must have a unique server name. - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - IPv4 is the only supported version. - NAT-Full server to ESX migration jobs do not support NAT environments. - Supported configurations-The following table identifies the supported configurations for a full server to ESX migration job.
+Additionally, all Double-Take servers and appliances must have a unique server name. - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - IPv4 is the only supported version. - If you are using Double-Take over a WAN and do not have DNS name resolution, you will need to add the host names to the local host file on each server running Double-Take. - NAT-Full server to ESX migration jobs do not support NAT environments. - Supported configurations-The following table identifies the supported configurations for a full server to ESX migration job.

-Configuration Description Supported Not Supported One to one active/standby You can migrate a single source to a single target host. Х One to one active/active You cannot migrate a single source to a single target host where each server acts as both a source and target actively replicating data to each other. Х Many to one You cannot protect many source servers to one target host. х One to many You cannot migrate a single source to multiple target hosts. Х Chained You cannot migrate a single source to a single target host, where the target host then acts a source in order to send the original source to another target. × Single server You cannot migrate a single source to itself. Х
+Configuration Description Supported Not Supported One to one active/standby You can migrate a single source to a single target host. Х One to one active/active You cannot migrate a single source to a single target host where each server acts as both a source and target actively replicating data to each other. × Many to one You cannot protect many source servers to one target host. Х One to many You cannot migrate a single source to multiple target hosts. Х

-Configuration Description Supported Not Supported Standalone to standalone Your source and target host can be in a standalone to standalone configuration. Х Standalone to cluster Your source and target host cannot be in a standalone to cluster configuration. Х Cluster to standalone Your source and target host cannot be in a cluster to standalone configuration. Х Cluster to cluster Your source and target host cannot be in a cluster to cluster configuration. Х
+Configuration Description Supported Not Supported Chained You cannot migrate a single source to a single target host, where the target host then acts a source in order to send the original source to another target. х Single server You cannot migrate a single source to itself. Х Standalone to standalone Your source and target host can be in a standalone to standalone configuration. Х Standalone to cluster Your source and target host cannot be in a standalone to cluster configuration. Х Cluster to standalone Your source and target host cannot be in a cluster to standalone configuration. Х Cluster to cluster Your source and target host cannot be in a cluster to cluster configuration. Х